 A lease agreement is a contract between you and your landlord that defines everything you have agreed about the tenancy.
 It generally includes your personal information, address of the property, date of the agreement, duration of the contract, details of any fees to be paid, and the rent or lease amount.

 It is essential to read the agreement carefully before signing, so you're clear on the terms.

 The landlord returns the deposit to you before you move out, but may deduct the deposit for any damages caused to the property.
 You may forfeit your deposit if you break your tenancy agreement.

 Utility fees are for services like electricity, water, gas, heat, and internet.
 The landlord decides which of these will be paid by you in your lease agreement.
 In some cases, the utility fee is part of the monthly rent, while in others, the tenant pays for it independently.
-Your monthly utility fee may range from anywhere between $250-$350.
 Most student housing apartments come with these utilities included in your rent.

 As a student, you’ll likely need a lease guarantor.
-A guarantor (co-signor) accepts the financial responsibility of your rent or lease and offers smarter solutions.
 They aren't required to pay your rent or lease unless you don't, but they are responsible for all the terms of your agreement.
 If you need one, we can help!

 A residential lease inventory is a document that takes note of the property's condition and its belongings before the tenant moves in.
 It is usually done by taking pictures, testing the appliances, and filling out details of the state of the belongings in an inventory form.
 It lets the tenant and the landlord determine the losses of the wear and tear and helps to calculate the amount of deposit that is refundable.